This is GLEIF

 - Access to the complete global LEI data pool is free of charge to users: GLEIF makes available the Global LEI Index, which offers information, updated daily, on all LEIs issued to date.
 It is the only free online source that provides open, standardized and high quality legal entity reference data with the potential to capture any entity engaging in financial transactions globally.
 Any interested party can easily access and search the complete LEI data pool free of charge using the web-based LEI search tool.
 The LEI data pool consists of the publicly available information on legal entities identifiable with an LEI.
-In addition, GLEIF publishes the GLEIF Concatenated File daily.
-It contains the content of the individual files, published by the LEI issuing organizations, which list all LEIs issued to legal entities and related reference data.
+In addition, GLEIF publishes the GLEIF Concatenated Files daily.
+They contain the content of the individual files, published by the LEI issuing organizations, which list all LEIs issued to legal entities and related reference data.

 - Data quality management: The data quality management program, introduced by GLEIF, optimizes the integrity of the LEI data pool.
 Based on a set of clearly defined criteria, the program allows the quality of the LEI data pool to be monitored, assessed and further optimized.
 The monthly reports issued by GLEIF reflect the very high level of data quality already achieved in the Global LEI System.